Enderamp/FRC-Code/README.md

 # FRC-Code
-# THis is just the code from Bandit
+# This is just the code from Bandit